iceclementi/autori/docs/README.md

   2. Mark a Task as Done
   3. View all your Tasks
   4. Delete a Task from your Task List
   5. Filter Tasks from your Task List
     a.
-Filter tasks from your Task List by a specified keyword
+Filter tasks from your Task List by a Specified Keyword
     b.
-Filter tasks from your Task List by a specified time period
+Filter tasks from your Task List by a Specified Time Period
 - Miscellaneous Information
   - Exiting the LumiChat Program
   - Loading and Saving